List of Fox Film films

-This is a list of feature films produced by the Fox Film Corporation, including those produced by the Box Office Attractions Company, its corporate predecessor.
+This is a list of feature films produced by the Fox Film Corporation, including those 11 films produced by the Box Office Attractions Company, its corporate predecessor.
 Some of the later films in this list were produced by Fox Film, but were distributed by 20th Century Fox after their 1935 merger with Twentieth Century Pictures.
+Unfortunately a devastating 1937 vault fire in New Jersey destroyed 75% of the studios 1914-1929 film catalogue leaving only a few titles known to survive in some form.
+The # syndicates a film considered to be lost.